 If you have several people in your group, prepare both individual and group poses, so you’re ready for a picture at any point.
 Practice getting into poses quickly, so when you’re asked for a photo, you don’t have to spend time setting up for it.

 Make plans to eat and drink.
 If your costume is not food-friendly, carry easy-to-eat snacks and straws so you can keep hydrated.
-Yes, you can drink even with heavy makeup or facial prostheses if you use a straw.
-(With some costumes, we keep a package of plastic bendy-straws packed with our cosplay materials, so we never have to choose between keeping our makeup perfect and staying hydrated.)
+(Yes, you can drink even with heavy makeup or facial prostheses if you use a straw.)

 DON’T go without eating or drinking.
-Low blood sugar and dehydration not only make you feel ill and slow to think, they make everything seem worse than it is, so you have immature tantrums when the staff asks you to line up.
+Low blood sugar and dehydration are not only unhealthy and can make you feel ill, they make everything seem worse than it is, so you have immature tantrums when the staff asks you to line up.
 This embarrasses everyone in the room.
 Plus, when you pass out, it delays the Masquerade while EMTs are called.

-Make sure you’ve planned a way to go to the bathroom safely!
+Also make sure you’ve planned a way to go to the bathroom safely!
 With some costumes, this is a real challenge.
-If necessary, have a handler or friend available to help you in and out of your costume.
+If necessary, have a handler or friend available to help you in and out of your costume, or ask for help from another cosplayer (most will be sympathetic to your situation and willing to help).
 Dehydrating yourself all day is NOT the answer!

 Plan for your comfort.
 If your costume shoes are uncomfortable, bring along another pair you can use for standing in line or running quickly to the bathroom.
 If your costume does not allow you to sit normally, either find some way to take weight off your feet (kneeling on the chair seat, carrying a camp stool, etc.) or take occasional breaks from your costume so you can rest.
 If your costume is physically constricting, make sure you remove it periodically to allow for normal blood circulation and breathing room.
 This is especially important for girls binding for crossplay!
 Your ribs are designed to protect your organs from impact, not to be under pressure all day.
 It’s easy to damage the cartilage or bones by binding too tight.

-DON’T endure physical discomfort.
+DON’T endure physical discomfort for the sake of a costume.
 If you’re dizzy, hot, having trouble breathing, sore or uncomfortable, your body is telling you that something is wrong.
 If you feel ill, get help from a friend or con staff, and get out of your costume for a while.
-Cosplayers have been hospitalized on several occasions because they ignored their body’s warning signs – and hospital gowns make poor costumes!
+Cosplayers have been hospitalized on several occasions because they ignored their body’s warning signs!

 Check in promptly at the masquerade table/office/check-in point.
-If you weren’t able to pre-register, see if there are openings at the con.
+If you weren’t able to pre-register, see if there are masquerade openings at the con.
 When you check in, find out where the judging room is located and when to report for your craftsmanship judging or skit approval appointments.
 Also find out where the green room is located, and what time you need to report for masquerade lineup.
+If you have items you need to carry with you (wallet, phone, medicine, etc.) ask if there will be a place to leave your bag during the masquerade.

 Report to the green room promptly at the appointed time.
 Many cons will close the door and late arrivals will not be allowed to participate.
 Be sure you know where the nearest restrooms are, and ask the staff about time if you need to go.